Auscitte/auscitte.github.io/_posts/2020-12-01-Code-Fragments-With-Pdbparse.md

         print()
 {% endhighlight %}

-To conclude our discussion, let us, so to speak, demonstrate the method in action.
+To conclude our little discourse on the subject of separated code, let us, so to speak, demonstrate the method in action.

 <div class="env-header"> list_code_blocks() Demo </div>
 {% highlight shell linenos %}